Park, Trail and Facility Projects

 Nipigon Park Playground

-The City is redeveloping Renaissance Park, located at 1529 Connery Crescent.
+The City is redeveloping Renaissance Park, located at 1529 Connery Cres.
 Thank you to community members who provided their feedback as part of the public engagement process from February 3, 2025 – March 3, 2025.
 The new design is based on community feedback and focuses on engaging and creative play opportunities for individuals of all ages and abilities.

 Renaissance Park rendering